Length: Isaiah 9 is 21 verses long.

 I. "For a child will be born to us"

-This child, we are told, will be the future leader of the nation of Israel.
-He will be a king to God's people, and will establish His kingdom over all the nations of the earth.
+The Bible says this child will be the future leader of the nation of Israel.
+He will be a king to God's people and will establish His kingdom over all the nations of the earth.
 A number of verses give clues to His identity.

 Isaiah 7:14 - This verse also speaks of a child being born to Israel during the life of Isaiah.
 Though this child is likely different from the one mentioned here in verse 6 - progressive revelation later revealed God was referencing the future birth of Christ as well, at least according to Matthew who uses this verse as evidence of Jesus' divinity and His birth as being foretold by the prophets.